vcz-fr/blog/_drafts/2021-02-05-huawei-infrastructure-deployment-part-1.md

 _Region:_

 This represents the available geographical locations for your instances.
-In our case, we will choose AP-Singapore.
+In our case, we will choose "AP-Singapore".

 _AZ (Availability Zone):_

 An AZ is a subdivision of a Region.
-For reliability purposes a cloud region is composed of different datacenters placed in the same general area.
+For reliability purposes a Cloud region is composed of multiple datacenters placed in the same geographical area.
 A datacenter corresponds to one AZ.
 For now we will choose `Random` since the location of the Bastion is not important here.

 _CPU Architecture:_

 x86 is the historical platform for server computing.
 More and more workloads tend to natively support or to migrate to the more efficient ARM instruction sets.
 Huawei Cloud gives the choice between Intel x86 and home-made [Kunpeng](https://e.huawei.com/en/products/servers/kunpeng) ARM processors.
-We will stick with Intel's x86.
+We will stick with Intel x86.

 _Flavor type:_

 This is where you customize your instance.
-Select the optimal CPU capacity, RAM capacity and Price for your application.You will have the choice between compute-optimized instances, memory-optimized instances, general purpose instances, etc. For us, a general purpose T6 with 1 vCPU and 2GB of RAM instance will do since it will be used to access other resources and for maintenance.
+Select the optimal CPU capacity, RAM capacity and Price for your application.
+You will have the choice between compute-optimized instances, memory-optimized instances, general purpose instances, etc. For us, a general purpose T6 instance with 1 vCPU and 2GB of RAM will do since it will be used to access other resources and for maintenance purposes.

 _Security Group:_